raft-tech/TANF-app/docs/Sprint-Review/sprint-87-summary.md

     * Finalize review on #2683 - ZAP CORS Misconfiguration
     * #2599 - Error Report "Friendly Names"
     * Coordinate w/ OFA and draft dev contingency plan in event of lapse in government funding
-        - Document any further planning (if any beyond Andrew's use of ACF laptop)
 * DevOps:
     * 2429 - Singular Clam AV
     * 2722 - Singular deployment workflow